hmakelin/gisnav/docs/pages/developer_guide/offboard/troubleshooting.rst

 Troubleshooting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Windows or :term:`GUI` not appearing
+Windows or GUI not appearing
 ************************************************

 Expose xhost